If we scaled the entire human history into a 24 hour day, what would that timeline tell us?

 (with particular relevance to the Southern Cape of South Africa)

-00:00 (~ 240 000 BP): Homo sapiens emerge during these first few hours of the period called the Middle Stone Age (MSA).
+00:00 (~ 240 000 BP): Homo sapiens emerge during these first few hours of the period called the Middle Stone Age (MSA) and continue to become anatomically modern (although new research suggests that some H. sapiens were already leaving Africa around this time in the first wave that would interbreed with Neanderthals in Europe).

 06:00 (~180 000 BP): Our early ancestors become active here along the Southern Cape.
 Ice-age conditions around this time lead to scarcity in environments that could sustain life and may have forced people to move to other areas or disappear entirely.
-But here on the Southern Cape there was an abundance of high-quality nutrition from both sea and land.
-Sites have revealed the presence of fish, shellfish, marine mammals, terrestrial mammals, reptiles, birds as well as plant foods such as bulbs, corms and tubers (geophytes).
-Edibles that don’t fossilize well likely included a wider variety of sea animals and plants, terrestrial fruits and nuts as well as insects.
-Bones of Homo sapiens found in an Israeli cave show that one of the earlier – and maybe first – minor migrations out of Africa already occurred around 170 000 to 190 000 BP.
-Initial mixing and interbreeding with Neanderthals likely.
+But here on the Southern Cape, it was speculated that the abundance of high-quality nutrition from both sea and land and favourable climatic conditions allowed a small group H. sapiens to persist.

 08:00 (~160 000 BP): We ‘wake up’ fully as modern humans displaying the first known forms of creative and symbolic expression, more advanced cognitive thought, use of compound tools, and evidence of ‘culture’ (sense of identity).
 Significant discoveries at the Pinnacle Point Site Complex near Mossel Bay include very early evidence for pyrotechnology in the form of heat-treated silcrete (stone used for artefact manufacture) as well as utilised ochre for the likely production of ‘paint’.